Masteralan/EDD-BusTime/README.md

 ## Setup
+Note that the steps described in this setup are written for Debian distributions of Linux, and are not garunteed to work on the server.

 ### NPM Package List
 To run these JS programs, you need to install node JS and npm (`$ sudo apt install npm`).
 You should be able to install the packages using `$ npm install` once, but if not, here are the packages you should need.